NolanMascrier/arduino/README.md

 Furthermore, in the same folder as `server.py`, you'll need to create a `.env` and put in the following value : `KEY="your_api_key"`.
 You can use a Key for DeepSeek.
 If you wish to use another model, you'll need to change the `querry()` function.

 Once connected, simply launch the server with python : `python3 server.py`.
 If it works, you'll see a `Listening on /dev/ttyACM0 ...` in the console.

+## Known issues
+The TTS is overlapping with the next one, and sometimes repeating the same audio file.